 As you shop around for the best money transfer service, it is important to consider transfer speeds jointly with other factors such as exchange rates and fees.
 This guide will help you understand the determining factors for transfer times, the quickest transfer platforms to consider, and the questions to ask before settling for a specific provider.

-With online banking making accessing your money as instant as sending a text, you’d be forgiven for assuming transferring your money abroad would be just as quick.
-However, transfer speeds can vary depending on a number of factors.
+With online banking making accessing your money as instant as sending a text, you’d be forgiven for assuming transferring your money abroad from a bank account would be just as quick.
+However, transfer speeds can vary depending on a number of factors – and you bank account might not be the best option to send money.

 When shopping around for the best money transfer service, factors such as transfer times, exchange rates, reliability, and the fees you should expect to have to pay are all important factors that come into play.
-While this guide will talk you through the fastest ways to send money abroad, make sure you’ve also checked out our cheapest money transfers guide to find out how to save on costs.
+While this guide will talk you through the fastest options for sending money abroad, make sure you’ve also checked out our cheapest money transfers guide to find out how to save on costs.

 In almost every case, the quickest way to send money abroad is by using an online money transfer company.

-Some instant money transfer providers can take just minutes to transfer your cash overseas – although it’s worth knowing that this convenience does come at a price.
+Some instant money transfer providers can take just minutes to transfer your cash overseas – although it’s worth knowing that this convenience does come at a price (although this can still be cheaper than transferring through a bank account).
 The fastest money transfer services tend to involve lower exchange rates and high transaction fees, which is why it’s important to compare providers and see if a slightly longer transfer time could save you a lot more money in the long-run.

 Many money transfers are capable of sending your international transfer within minutes, although this is somewhat dependent on the currency you are converting to.